Tube Guitar Amp Troubleshooting

 Cathode biased power and preamp tubes should show the bias voltage on the tube's cathode pin.
 If there is voltage on the plate but the cathode is zero this can be caused by a bad cathode resistor connection or no heater voltage.
 With the amp off measure the resistance from the cathode pin to ground.
 It should equal the cathode resistor value.

-Fixed bias power tubes should show the cathode as connected to ground and show a negative voltage on the grid, usually between -30 and -50 volts DC.
+Fixed bias power tubes should show the cathode as connected to ground and show a negative voltage on the grid, usually between -30 to -50 volts DC.
 An incorrect grid bias voltage can make an amp sound bad.

 If the first power tube checks out OK then move to the next tube up the circuit which will be another power tube for push-pull circuits or the driver tube for single ended amps.
 Again listen for a pop when probing the grid and plate pins and look for voltage anomalies.
 The pop should get louder as you test each tube up the amplification chain toward the input.
 Continue moving toward the first preamp tube.
 If you don't get a pop, or a weaker pop than expected when probing a tube's grid then you have found a problem area.
 Carefully check the voltages of that tube to find clues to why it's not working.